FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Experimental Results

 \subsection{Communication Costs}

 Before evaluating the learning performance, Table \ref{tab:compare_FL} provides a comparison between FedMeld and three baseline algorithms with respect to learning type, model aggregation methods, and communication costs per global round.
 This analysis considers a scenario with $M$ clusters and $U$ participating clients.
-Here, $ \min $ refers to the optimal conditions for PFL and Ring Allreduce, where all satellites serving the clusters can establish ISLs with their neighbors.
-When these serving satellites cannot set up ISLs, the models of each area must be sent to the ground station.
-Therefore, $ \max $ denotes the worst-case scenario where any two satellites are not visible to each other.
+In addition, $l_{\rm{U2S}}$, $l_{\rm{S2G}}$, and $l_{\rm{ISL}}$ denote the numbers of user-to-satellite links, satellite-to-ground-station links, and inter-satellite links, respectively.
+The $ \min $ and $ \max $ in Table \ref{tab:compare_FL} mainly target the SGI-FL frameworks using ISLs for parameter exchange.
+That is, PFL and Ring AllReduce.
+Here, $ \min $ refers to the optimal condition where the satellites serving any two adjacent clusters can directly establish ISLs, thereby minimizing the number of communication links required.
+In contrast, $ \max $ denotes the worst-case condition where the satellites serving any two adjacent clusters cannot establish ISLs.
+In this case, if two satellites wish to exchange models, each must first send its model to a ground station and then receive the counterpart model via the ground station.
+Consequently, a model exchange that would otherwise require one ISL now requires two satellite-to-ground station link transmissions.
 We can conclude that the proposed FedMeld is an infrastructure-independent framework with the lowest communication costs.